 Some people think that what with all the existential threats we face, every day is a gamble in Israel!
 But the reality is a bit more mundane than the perception.
 You are far more likely to die in a traffic accident than you are as a casualty of war or terrorism.
 In that respect, we are just like any other Western country.
 Another way we are similar is that gambling is is fairly common in Israel.
 While there are no glitzy Casinos like in Vegas, full of flashing lights and casino games, there’s still plenty that goes on in the country.
+Many people now aren’t visiting casinos and instead gambling online with the help of sites like ici.
+There are loads of different sites that people use (adn not just in Israel either).
+Gambling is becoming more common amongst people now, meaning that it is easier for them to play things like free spins no deposit casino if they wanted to.

 First there’s the legal gambling.
 Living near Jerusalem’s central market, Machane Yehudah, I am served by no less than 6 legal gambling establishments all in a one block radius.
 There are two outdoor kiosks that sell scratch tickets based on various casino games and different themes.
 They also sell lottery tickets where you pick the numbers.
 There are also 2 places that sell these and also offer all day Keno with a new game every 20 minutes.
 Finally there are two establishments that offer everything I’ve mentioned so far and video poker machines.
+Plus, if you make the decision to play ninja casino on your mobile, you can even gamble legally in the comfort of your own home or even while you are on the move.
+Where gambling is legal, it will sound very appealing to many people, especially if there are looking to make some money from playing certain games.

 These locations are privately owned but offer gambling in association with Mifal-Hapayis, the National State Lottery.
 The revenue generated from gambling is used to build community centers and other social/cultural programs across the country and to provide revenue for the government.
 In the commercial below, the announcer asks “Do you feel like you’re the owner?
 It’s understandable because every time you participate in our lotteries, you’re investing in culture!”
 That’s right, you’re not a dumb, desperate loser.
 You’re a patron of the arts.
 Classy!
 No wonder the new Machane Yehuda Web site makes no mention of these seedy establishments.